PaulHex6/AutoPy/readme.md

 # AutoPy

-`AutoPy` is a tool that uses OpenAI's language model to generate, execute, and refine Python scripts based on user prompts.
-It runs the generated code securely inside a Docker container.
+`AutoPy` short for Auto Python, is a tool that leverages OpenAI's language model to generate, execute, and refine Python scripts based on user prompts.
+It securely runs the generated code inside a Docker container.

 ## Features
 - Generate Python code based on text prompts.